-Dr. iur.
+Prof. Dr. iur.
 David Costa, Dean

-Dr David Costa is one of the founders of Robert Kennedy College.
+Professor David Costa is one of the founders of Robert Kennedy College.
 In his current capacity as Dean of Faculty, he oversees the faculty review process and several of the college’s academic programmes.

 He holds a Dr. iur.
 (Doctor Iuris, Doctor of Laws) degree from the University of Basel, Switzerland, where he researched the law and regulations related to synthetic investment products.
 With further Law degrees from Scotland (Robert Gordon University, LL.B), England (University of Northumbria at Newcastle, LL.M International Trade Law) and the United States (Washington University in St. Louis, Missouri, LL.M in U.S. Law), he has acquired extensive expertise in Comparative Law.